image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 As with all cookies, you really want to find that sweet spot for bake time.

-The cookies will continue to set somewhat on the hot pans out of the oven, so a little underbaked coming out of the oven is actually okay.
+You want to pull them out when they are a bit glossy in the middle.
+Cookies will continue to set somewhat on the hot pans out of the oven, so a little underbaked coming out of the oven is actually okay.

 How to freeze Oatmeal Butterscotch Cookies: